|

 responsibility.
 FM providers can offer services to support these sustainability

 goals.
-It's important to note that the FM market can vary within the region
+It's important to note that the FM market can vary across the region.
+For instance, more urbanized areas like Curitiba may have higher demand

 for certain services compared to rural areas.